6 Ways to Better Manage Your Remote Employees

 6. Recognize and show gratitude

 Showing recognition and expressing gratitude goes a long way with employees, especially those who are remote or freelance and probably feel less connected and visible than in-office staff.
 There are lots of ways to do this.
 You could give out bonuses for work well done, start a recognition program, or highlight employees in an internal newsletter.
-You could send remote freelancers a holiday gift so they feel as valued as your employees.
+You could send remote employees a holiday gift so they feel as valued as your employees.

-Managing remote workers comes with its challenges, sure.
+Managing remote employees comes with its challenges, sure.
 But if you make an effort to build healthy relationships, get face time, communicate well and express gratitude, you, your remote team and your business will all benefit.

 Psst … Did you know there’s a formula for building resilient, high-performing teams?
 Find out what it is with a free demo of RallyBright’s Resilient Teams™ assessment.
 Want to chat with me about your team?
 Shoot me a line at email@example.com